Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-Motivation is a readiness to act as an activating moment to achieve a certain goal.
-The conversion of motivation (readiness to act) to action takes place through the drive.1 Another definition of motivation is the process of initiating, controlling, and maintaining physical and mental activities, including the mechanisms for preferring an activity and controlling the strength and persistence of responses.2
+Motivation is a willingness to act as an activating moment to achieve a specific goal.
+The conversion of motivation (willingness to act) into action takes place through the drive.1 Another definition of motivation is the process of initiating, controlling and maintaining physical and mental activities, including the mechanisms for favoring an activity and controlling the strength and persistence of reactions.2

 9.1.
 Procrastination (procrastination)

-We consider procrastination as a consequence of the devaluation of more distant rewards (delay discounting).
-Procrastination could represent the antithesis of delay aversion in the sense of a regulation disorder.
+We consider procrastination to be a consequence of the devaluation of distant rewards (delay discounting) on the one hand and an altered perception of what is intrinsically interesting on the other.
+Procrastination could represent the opposite pole of delay aversion in the sense of a regulatory disorder.

 9.1.2.
-Procrastination: not being able to get things done until the last minute
+Procrastination: not being able to do things until the last minute

-Not being able to get things done until the last minute is another description of procrastination.
-The explanation arises from the stress benefit of procrastination, that in existence-threatening stress, things that are not immediately necessary are faded out in order to direct the concentration to the things that are acutely important now.
-Those who can distinguish unimportant things from important ones in acute distress have a survival advantage.
-It was not so helpful in survival to admire the beautiful flowers at the roadside during the escape from the saber-toothed tiger or to want to take the ripe fruits from the bush behind as a supply for the winter.
+Not being able to do things until the last minute is another description of procrastination.
+The explanation arises from the stress benefit of procrastination, that in the event of existential stress, things that are not immediately necessary are ignored in order to focus on the things that are acutely important now.
+If you can distinguish between unimportant and important things in an acute emergency, you have a survival advantage.
+It was not so helpful for survival to admire the beautiful flowers at the side of the path while fleeing from the sabre-toothed tiger or to want to take the ripe fruit from the bush behind as a supply for the winter.

-The problem with ADHD is not a fundamentally wrong prioritization (in the sense of a general “technical” inability to do so), but an inappropriate prioritization program (stress reactions without adequate stressors).
-In ADHD sufferers, it is not the neurophysiological ability to distinguish important from unimportant that is impaired, but rather an emergency program is activated without there being an appropriate reason for this.
-This emergency program makes sense (for all higher organisms) in acute survival-threatening stress.
-In this case, the focus is shifted to the things that are important in the immediate here and now - everything else is blanked out or shifted.
+The problem with ADHD is not a fundamentally incorrect prioritization (in the sense of a general “technical” inability to do so), but an inappropriate prioritization program (stress reactions without adequate stressors).
+In ADHD sufferers, it is not the neurophysiological ability to differentiate between important and unimportant things that is impaired, but rather an emergency program that is activated without there being an appropriate reason for this.
+This emergency program is useful (for all higher organisms) in the event of acute stress that threatens survival.
+In this case, the focus is shifted to the things that are important in the immediate here and now - everything else is blocked out or postponed.

 The actual ability to concentrate and pay attention is not impaired in ADHD.
-It is the directability of attention that functions differently in affected persons than in non-affected persons.
+It is the ability to direct attention that works differently in those affected than in those not affected.

 9.1.3.
 Procrastination as a symptom of stress

-Many sources, especially from management literature, report that procrastination causes stress via the time pressure it creates.
+Many sources, especially from management literature, report that procrastination causes stress due to the resulting time pressure.

-However, medical research shows that procrastination can also be a consequence of stress,4 although the correlation is somewhat weaker than that of anxiety, depression or fatigue.56
+However, medical studies show that procrastination can also be a consequence of stress,4 although the correlation is somewhat weaker than that of anxiety, depression or fatigue.56

-In our view, the evolutionary-biological stress benefit of procrastination is, as in the case of pleasure inability, a focus on the most important stressor.
-Less important things are devalued in their importance, the immediately important things are upgraded, as would be correct in survival-relevant situations.
-The evaluation of what is important and what is unimportant for one’s own survival must inevitably always be made by the affected living being itself.
+In our opinion, the evolutionary-biological stress benefit of procrastination, as with the inability to enjoy life, is a focus on the most important stressor.
+Less important things are devalued in terms of their importance, while the immediately important things are upgraded, as would be correct in survival-relevant situations.
+The assessment of what is important and what is unimportant for survival must inevitably always be made by the affected living being itself.
 In survival-threatening situations, it is helpful to evaluate one’s own needs more strongly than the needs and requirements of others (extrinsic motives).
-Therefore, attention follows personal interests, while less interesting demands are devalued.
-See more at Stress utility-the survival-enhancing purpose of stress.
+Attention is therefore focused on personal interests, while less interesting requirements are devalued.
+More on this at Stress benefits - the survival-promoting purpose of stress.

-As a result, all things that do not have to be done right now as a matter of urgency will be perceived as less important and less worthwhile by stressed individuals and ADHD sufferers alike than by non-stressed individuals.
+As a result, all things that do not have to be done immediately will be perceived as less important and worthwhile by those affected by stress and ADHD than by those not affected.

-As a result, subjectively unpleasant things are postponed to a relatively greater extent and often only completed at the last minute - only then do they slip into the focus shifted to the here and now due to stress.
-By then, they are too far away to be interesting.
+Subjectively unpleasant things are therefore postponed proportionately more and often only dealt with at the last minute - only then do they slip into the stress-induced focus on the here and now.
+Until then, they are too far away to be interesting.

-Strong stress says: survive now - enjoy and recover later.
+Severe stress says: survive now - you can enjoy and recover later.

-In a healthy (short-term) stress response, this is correct and helpful.
+In the case of a healthy (short-term) stress reaction, this is correct and helpful.

 Devaluation of later rewards / delay discounting can be seen as a reversal of delay aversion (aversion to waiting, impatience).
 Both can be seen as an expression of a stress-related change in motivation.
-One review considers Delay Discounting as a subtype of Impulsivity.8 The core message is: Survival is now.
-Now is the time to defend against relevant threats; anything later is currently unimportant.
-Everything that is important must happen immediately, Everything that is not so important that it does not need to happen immediately can wait until the stressor is defeated.
+One review considers delay discounting to be a subtype of impulsivity.8 The core message is: Survival is now.
+Now is the time to defend oneself against relevant dangers, everything that is later is currently unimportant.
+Everything that is important must happen immediately, everything that is not so important that it does not have to happen immediately can wait until the stressor is defeated.

 9.2.1.
-Devaluation of later reward as ADHD symptom
+Devaluation of later rewards as an ADHD symptom

-ADHD sufferers typically suffer from reward deferral aversion: preferring a smaller reward immediately rather than the larger reward later.9108
+ADHD sufferers typically suffer from a reward deferral aversion: a smaller reward immediately rather than a larger reward later.8910 This is compounded by inconsistent decision-making patterns.11

-For everyone, immediate rewards are intuitively more rewarding than later rewards.
-However, the decrease in the value of later, delayed rewards is significantly higher for ADHD sufferers than for nonaffected individuals.
-While immediate rewards are valued by ADHD sufferers in the same way as by nonaffected individuals, ADHD sufferers value later-occurring rewards as significantly lower or less attractive than nonaffected individuals.
+For everyone, immediate rewards are intuitively more rewarding than delayed rewards.
+However, the decrease in the value of later, delayed rewards is significantly higher in ADHD sufferers than in non-affected individuals.
+While immediate rewards are rated the same by ADHD sufferers as by non-affected individuals, ADHD sufferers rate later rewards as significantly lower or less attractive than non-affected individuals.

-ADHD sufferers therefore show significantly weaker motivation from rewards that lie in the future.
-There is a stronger incentive from immediately available rewards.
+ADHD sufferers are therefore significantly less motivated by rewards that lie in the future.
+There is a stronger incentive through immediately available rewards.

-Manifestations of preference for immediate reward / devaluation of delayed reward are:
+Manifestations of the preference for immediate rewards / devaluation of delayed rewards are:

 • Addiction problems

-The stronger incentive of immediate reward seems to be related to an addictive affinity.
+The stronger incentive of immediate rewards seems to be related to an affinity for addiction.

-ADHD sufferers may have significantly fewer dopamine D2 and D3 receptors in the brain’s reinforcement center (the striatum) than non-affected individuals.
-In one study, the number of these receptors correlated with attention: the fewer D2 and D3 receptors in the reward center, the lower the attention capacity of those affected.11 Attention problems could then have the same cause as the problems of the reward system.
+ADHD sufferers may have significantly fewer dopamine D2 and D3 receptors in the reinforcement center of the brain (the striatum) than non-affected people.
+In one study, the number of these receptors correlated with attention: the fewer D2 and D3 receptors in the reward center, the lower the attention ability of those affected.12 Attention problems could therefore have the same cause as the problems of the reward system.

-In contrast, another study suggests increased D2 receptor density in the striatum in ADHD sufferers.12
+In contrast, another study indicates an increased D2 receptor density in the striatum in ADHD sufferers.13

 • Procrastination

-Devaluing tasks that are not immediately important is a related response.
+The devaluation of tasks that are not immediately important is a related reaction.

 9.2.2.
-Devaluation of later reward as a symptom of stress
+Devaluation of later rewards as a stress symptom

-Also called Discounting of Delayed Rewards or Temporal Discounting13141516
+Also known as Discounting of Delayed Rewards or Temporal Discounting14151617

-Rewards that are immediate are valued by stress sufferers in the same way as by people without stress.
+Rewards that are given immediately are valued by stress sufferers in the same way as by people without stress.

-Rewards that are more distant in time are considered even less attractive than by people without stress.
+Rewards that are further away in time are seen as even less attractive than by people without stress.

 • Procrastination